chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 </p>

-In this article, I'll briefly explore multi-arch container images before delving into the process of setting up an OpenShift cluster on IBM Power®.
-I'll then proceed to the cert-manager Operator installation on Power VS and demonstrate its use in certificate management.
+In this article, we'll briefly explore multi-arch container images before delving into the process of setting up an OpenShift cluster on IBM Power®.
+We'll then proceed to the cert-manager Operator installation on Power VS and demonstrate its use in certificate management.

 It's worth noting that comparable steps can be applied to other supported architectures.
 I've provided links to relevant documents for further reference.